 The armies are relatively small, cheap and paint up really quickly, so make the ideal starter project that is more likely to be seen through to a conclusion.

-The rest of this post looks at how the armies were put together, with a few shots of them in action.
+Please use the 'read more' tab for the rest of this post looks at how the armies were put together, with a few shots of them in action.

 Having taken a year to get the basis of my 12mm ACW force up and running and having two 10mm napoleonic armies next in the queue, I fancied a fast and fun distraction project.
 Two Sci-fi armies from Pendraken fitted the bill perfectly for some small table action.
 What surprised me most was that I had this stuff all ready for gaming within ten days.